actris-cloudnet/dataportal/README.md

 ### Development dependencies

-Install [pre-commit](https://pre-commit.com/#install) to your machine and run `pre-commit install` to setup the hooks.
+Install [pre-commit](https://pre-commit.com/#install) to your machine and run `pre-commit install` to set up the hooks.

 ## Running commands in the container